squared-studio/SkillVerse/SystemVerilog/chapter_00010.md

 # Interprocess Communications

 ## Introduction
 Interprocess Communication (IPC) in SystemVerilog is essential for coordinating parallel processes in testbenches and design models.
 Processes often need to exchange data or synchronize their execution to avoid race conditions and ensure correct behavior.
-SystemVerilog provides two primary mechanisms for IPC: **mailboxes** for message passing and **semaphores** for resource access control.
+SystemVerilog provides three primary mechanisms for IPC: **mailboxes** for message passing, **semaphores** for resource access control, and **events** for synchronization.
 This guide explores their usage, differences, and practical applications.

 ## Mailbox